 - Windows Surface tablet

-Yes, I own an iPad too, but I dont use it much.
-When I go on business trips or if I have a lunch meeting at Panera Bread, I use often use the Microsoft Surface tablet.
+Yes, I own an iPad too, but I only use it for watching Youtube.
+When I go on business trips or if I have a lunch meeting at Panera Bread, I use use the Microsoft Surface tablet.
 This is because, at the end of the day, I think like Windows and Android.

 That said, this windows guy will be sticking with the iPhone for good (unless Apple screws it up then all bets are off).